NoahBeto/react-typescript-algorithm-visualizer/README.md

 Clear the graph and start over.

+## Responsive Design

+The application is fully responsive and adapts to different screen sizes, including desktop, tablet, and mobile devices.

+- The control panel automatically adjusts or stacks on smaller screens
+- The visualization grid scales appropriately and supports scrolling when necessary
+- Modals and overlays are optimized for mobile usability

 ## Technologies Used
 React
 TypeScript
 Vite
+Responsive CSS (Flexbox & Grid)

 ## Contributing
 Contributions to Algorithm Visualizer are welcome!
 If you'd like to contribute, please follow these steps: